Why this is important

-We do not know whether a nasal steroid spray is better or worse than no treatment at:
+The rest of the evidence was of very low certainty, so we do not know whether a nasal corticosteroid spray is better or worse than no treatment at:

 We did find a number of other studies that are being carried out, but no results from these studies were available yet to be included in this review.